cmfox05/Pong/README.md

 - First, go to "tools" in the navigation bar, go to "build system," and then add a new build system.
 Next, copy and paste the included "sublime-build" file contents into the new file.
 Finally, go back to "tools" and go to "build with," and click on the name of the new build file.

 Build (Terminal & MinGW):
-- Open a terminal window in the Pong folder and copy-paste the following: "gcc -Iinclude -Llib -o bin/pong src/main.c -lmingw32 -lSDL2main -lSDL2"
+- Open a terminal window in the Pong folder and run the following: "gcc -Iinclude -Llib -o bin/pong src/main.c -lmingw32 -lSDL2main -lSDL2"